jamiewilbraham/azure-docs/articles/cognitive-services/Speech-Service/speech-devices-sdk-android-quickstart.md

 In this quickstart, you'll learn how to use the Speech Devices SDK for Android to build a speech-enabled product or use it as a [Conversation Transcription](conversation-transcription-service.md) device.

-This guide requires an [Azure Cognitive Services](get-started.md) account with a Speech service resource.
+This guide requires an [Azure Cognitive Research Technologies](get-started.md) account with a Speech service resource.
 If you don't have an account, you can use the [free trial](https://azure.microsoft.com/try/cognitive-services/) to get a subscription key.

 The source code for the sample application is included with the Speech Devices SDK.
 It's also [available on GitHub](https://github.com/Azure-Samples/Cognitive-Services-Speech-Devices-SDK).